COMMITTED TO YOUR SUCCESS

 Motto: Connecting Hearts & Minds...to change organizational culture

 Mohammed (Mo) Ahamed is CEO of EDI and leads our firm's diversity practice.
 He is a global equity, diversity and inclusion practitioner and trainer who oversees EDI’s business strategy and operations.
 As EDI’s Chief Diversity Officer, his work centers curating inclusive strategies that drive individual and organizational innovation, performance and success.
 A dynamic keynote speaker and trainer with a zest for equity and commitment to inclusive excellence.
-He spends most of his time helping partner clients cultivate and sustain inclusive culture within their organizations.
-His passion, inclusive leadership style and approach to equity, diversity and inclusion are creating a paradigm shift in how leadership is perceived and practiced.
+He spends most of his time helping partner clients cultivate and sustain inclusive cultures within their organizations.
+His passion, inclusive leadership style and approach to equity, diversity and inclusion are creating a paradigm shift in how leadership is perceived and practiced in our firm.

-As a consultant in our Executive Search Practice, he works on every search at the firm to ensure all applications, processes and search assignments follow the EDI model(s) for inclusive excellence.
+As the Chief Diversity Officer, he works on every search at the firm to ensure all applications, processes and search assignments follow the EDI model(s) for inclusive excellence.
 A faculty in EDI’s Inclusive Leadership Institute™.
 He provides consultation and implicit bias and equity training to all our search committees.
 He also provides inclusive leadership coaching to C-Suite leadership to enhance accountability on these matters.
 Mohammed’s extensive experience and methodologies has earned him respect and appreciation from partner clients, organizations and the community.

 He most recently served as Director of Diversity & Inclusion in the President's Office at Nazareth College where he spearheaded many initiatives including the founding of the first Civil Rights Journey to Selma, Birmingham, Montgomery, Alabama and Memphis, Tennessee.
 Served on executive committee in spearheading the President's Strategic Plan for Diversity.
 Lead the creation of the President’s Equity, Diversity & Inclusion Awards (P.E.D.I.A), Sustained Dialogue Series program among others.
 He collaborated with campus safety in investigating bias and discrimination incidents, advised several student groups, collaborated with faculty and staff departments and facilitated campus-wide diversity trainings.